SL Green Realty Corp. (SLG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for SL Green Realty Corp.
-(SLG) is $41.69, which is $10.59 above the current market price.
-The public float for SLG is 62.99M, and currently, short sellers hold a 14.51% ratio of that floaft.
-The average trading volume of SLG on March 10, 2023 was 1.40M shares.
+The average price predicted by analysts for SLG is $41.31, which is $12.89 above the current price.
+The public float for SLG is 62.99M and currently, short sellers hold a 15.73% ratio of that float.
+The average trading volume of SLG on March 14, 2023 was 1.47M shares.

 SLG’s Market Performance